History of Siberia: Russian Civil War

-By the time of the revolution Siberia was an agricultural region of Russia, with weak entrepreneur and industrial classes.
+By the time of the revolution, Siberia was an agricultural region of Russia, with weak entrepreneur and industrial classes.
 The intelligentsia had vague political ideas.
 Only 13% of the region's population lived in the cities and possessed some political knowledge.
 The lack of strong social differences and scarcity of urban population and intellectuals led to the uniting of formally different political parties under ideas of regionalism.

 The anti-Bolshevik forces failed to offer a united resistance.
-While Kolchak fought against the Bolsheviks intending to eliminate them in the capital of the Empire, the local Socialist-Revolutionaries and Mensheviks tried to sign a peace treaty with the Bolsheviks, on terms of independence.
+While Alexander Kolchak fought against the Bolsheviks intending to eliminate them in the capital of the Empire, the local Socialist-Revolutionaries and Mensheviks tried to sign a peace treaty with the Bolsheviks, on terms of independence.
 Foreign allies, though being able to make a decisive effort, preferred to stay neutral, although Kolchak himself rejected the offer of help from Japan.

 After a series of defeats in Central Russia, Kolchak's forces retreated to Siberia.
 Amid resistance of Socialist-Revolutionaries and waning support from the allies, the Whites had to evacuate from Omsk to Irkutsk, and finally Kolchak resigned under pressure of the Socialist-Revolutionaries, who soon submitted to the Bolsheviks.